 To control roaches and other pests, residents should get their own pesticide application to the interior of their units each month.
-If you want to utilize Western Exterminators (Casa Fiesta's exterminator for our Common Areas) for pesticide application to your own unit, contact Arturo Badillo at 480-961-4400 (office number).
-Arturo is regularly scheduled on the third Tuesday of each month.
-Residents may contact Maintenance Supervisor Dave Scott and he will introduce them to Arturo, and at that time, they can go ahead and schedule directly with Arturo.
+If you want to utilize Western Exterminators (Casa Fiesta's exterminator for our Common Areas) for pesticide application to your own unit (costs $20), contact Mark at 480-961-4400 (office number).
+Mark is regularly scheduled on the third Tuesday of each month.
+Residents may contact Maintenance Supervisor Dave Scott and he will introduce them to Mark, and at that time, they can go ahead and schedule directly with Mark.

 Security Gates: Will the north security gate be repaired?

 The Board has determined not to repair the gates because vehicle gates were being damaged by people inside the complex.
 As CF did not know who caused the damage, CF could not collect damages from the culprits, and CF can not afford to repeatedly replace and/or repair these expensive gates.
 For more specific information, please read the Casa Fiesta NEWS

 article entitled Security Gates: Discussion at February 2011 Board Meeting

 Sewers: I have noticed a sewer "odor" near my townhouse.
 What should I do?

 See the information provided in Casa Fiesta's Sewers: Inspection, Maintenance, and Insurance Policy